 It’s this combination of sweeps that give a handlebar its handling characteristics.
 A good mid-range combo is 8° back and 4° up.
 Most people suit this bar shape.

 Handlebars are either aluminium or carbon.
-Carbon is usually the more expensive option.
-Carbon can be lighter and stiffer.
-Carbon also has claims that it can reduce tiny vibrations – ‘buzz’ – but we’re not sure how effective or relevant this is for mountain biking.
+Carbon is usually the more expensive option and can be lighter and stiffer.
+Manufacturers of carbon bars also claim that it can reduce tiny vibrations – ‘buzz’ – but we’re not sure how effective or relevant this is for mountain biking.

 The vast majority of handlebars are made from aluminium.
 A high end aluminium handlebar is a small work of engineering art that undergoes several high tech manufacturing processes.
 They aren’t just pipes.
 Check out the video above for a bit of Easton’s bar testing rig.